 Training for an OSCE requires additional training.
 In addition to a regular scheduled training, a dry run training is also required (see DRY RUN TRAINING).

-As part of exam security, SPs are responsible for keeping exam materials and the nature of your roles confidential.
-On OSCE day, case materials MUST BE returned to the Coordinator or Trainer, otherwise, payment will be withheld until all materials are returned.
+As part of exam security, SPs are responsible for keeping exam materials and the nature of their roles confidential.
+On OSCE day, all case materials MUST BE returned to your campus SP Coordinator or SP Trainer.